Geordio/CarND-MPC-Project/README.md

 dt = time step
 Lf = distance between the front of the vehicle and the centre of gravity
 ```
+In addition to these, we also conside the errors: Cross Track Error (The distance from the required path, and Psi Error (The error from the required orientation)

 Much of the code for the model was covered in the MPC -Quizzes of the course lessons.